 Arthritis Research & Therapy 2013, 15:R122 doi:10.1186/ar4302Published: 17 September 2013

-Porcine NC-rich NP tissue was cultured and loaded with hydrostatic pressure (0.5-2MPa@0.1Hz for 2 hours) either daily, for one dose, or control (no pressurization) for up to 8 days.
+Porcine NC-rich NP tissue was cultured and loaded with hydrostatic pressure (0.5 to 2 MPa at 0.1 Hz for 2 hours) either Daily, for 1 Dose, or Control (no pressurization) groups for up to eight days.
 Cell phenotype and tissue maturation was characterized with measurements of cell viability, cytomorphology, nitric oxide, metabolic activity, matrix composition, gene expression, and proteomics.

-Daily pressurization induced transition of NCs to small NP cells with 73.8%, 44%, and 28% NCs for control, one dose and daily groups, respectively (P<0.0002) and no relevant cell death.
-Dynamic loading 'matured' NP tissue by significantly increasing metabolic activity and accumulating safranin-O-stained matrix.
-Load-induced maturation was also apparent from the significantly decreased glycolytic, cytoskeletal (vimentin) and stress-inducible (HSP70) proteins assessed with proteomics.
-Loading increased the production of bioactive proteins sonic hedgehog (SHH) and noggin, and maintained semaphorin3A (Sema3A).
+Daily pressurization induced transition of NCs to small NP cells with 73.8%, 44%, and 28% NCs for Control, 1 Dose and Daily groups, respectively (P < 0.0002) and no relevant cell death.
+Dynamic loading matured NP tissue by significantly increasing metabolic activity and accumulating Safranin-O-stained matrix.
+Load-induced maturation was also apparent from the significantly decreased glycolytic, cytoskeletal (Vimentin) and stress-inducible (HSP70) proteins assessed with proteomics.
+Loading increased the production of bioactive proteins Sonic Hedgehog (SHH) and Noggin, and maintained Semaphorin3A (Sema3A).

 NP tissue maturation was induced from dynamic hydrostatic pressurization in a controlled ex vivo environment without influence from systemic effects or surrounding structures.
-NCs transitioned into small non-vacuolated NP cells likely via differentiation as evidenced by high cell viability, lack of nitric oxide and down-regulation of stress-inducible and cytoskeletal proteins.
-SHH, Sema3A, and Noggin, which have patterning and neurovascular-inhibiting properties, were produced in both notochordal and 'matured' porcine NP.
+NCs transitioned into small nonvacuolated NP cells probably via differentiation as evidenced by high cell viability, lack of nitric oxide and downregulation of stress-inducible and cytoskeletal proteins.
+SHH, Sema3A, and Noggin, which have patterning and neurovascular-inhibiting properties, were produced in both notochordal and matured porcine NP.
 Results therefore provide an important piece of evidence suggesting the transition of NCs to small NP cells is a natural part of aging and not the initiation of degeneration.
 Bioactive candidates identified from young porcine IVDs may be isolated and harnessed for therapies to target discogenic back pain.